Lithuanian defence startups

 Global defence giants invest in Lithuania

-Additionally, Lithuania has strengthened its defence cooperation through a recent partnership with Northrop Grumman.
-In September 2024, the US manufacturer signed a Memorandum of Understanding to support local suppliers in producing medium-caliber ammunition for Infantry Fighting Vehicles, with production expected to begin within 18 months.
+Lithuania has also strengthened its defence cooperation through a partnership with Northrop Grumman.
+In September 2024, the US manufacturer signed a Memorandum of Understanding to support local suppliers in producing medium-caliber ammunition for Infantry Fighting Vehicles.

 The defence startup ecosystem in Lithuania features several companies leveraging the country’s strengths in telecommunications, lasers, and sensor technologies: